 Several decades ago, states began adopting BAC measures as indicators of “per se” operating under the influence (that is, if a driver was found to have this level or higher, it was automatically illegal).
 Since 2004, all states have used .08% as their BAC standard.
 No state has yet to lower its limit below .08%.

 However, in many states, the authorities are not restricted by that measure.
 If any alcohol at all is detected, a driver may still be charged with operating under the influence if impairment is observed.
 Almost every state also applies more severe penalties when a higher BAC level is detected (typically around .15%, such as in Indiana, but in some cases as low as .10%)

 The NTSB call for a lower BAC standard comes as part of a larger initiative to move toward zero tolerance for driving under the influence of any substance.
 Alcohol, illegal drugs, prescription drugs, and even over-the-counter medications impair the ability of a driver to operate their vehicle safely.
-According to NTSB information, one-third of all fatal accidents involve alcohol.
-The Centers for Disease Control and Prevention suggests that at least 112 million trips each year are made by drivers who meet the legal standard of alcohol impairment.
+According to the NTSB, 29% of traffic fatalities in 2018 were caused by drunk driving, and drunk drivers claim the lives of over 10,000 people each year.

 You should never drive after drinking or after using any substance which might impair your ability to operate your vehicle safely.
 If you’ve been at a party or other event, use a designated driver.
 If you see someone about to get behind the wheel when they shouldn’t, convince them to stop.

 If you or a loved one have been injured as a result of a car accident, especially one involving a drunk driver, you are urged to contact the attorneys of Wilson Kehoe Winingham.
 An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.